 - Add the butter to another frying pan and mix in the garlic paste.
 Allow to heat until sizzling.

-- Add the raw peeled prawns and stir-fry until pink – this normally takes about 5 minutes.
+- Add the raw peeled shrimp and stir-fry until pink – this normally takes about 5 minutes.

-- Just before they are done drizzle a tablespoon of honey into the pan and stir to coat each prawn.
+- Just before they are done drizzle a tablespoon of honey into the pan and stir to coat each shrimp.

-- Serve the prawns alongside a mound of pasta covered in vegetables and juices.
+- Serve the shrimp alongside a mound of pasta covered in vegetables and juices.